 - Studying or attending a training

-- Guest speakers, but only if the event lasts a maximum of five days
+- Guest speaker, but only if the event lasts a maximum of five days

-- Academics, but only for evaluating or examining research projects
+- Academic, but only for evaluating or examining research projects

-- Company trainers, but only for training at the Canadian branch of their own employer
+- Company trainer, but only for training at the Canadian branch of their own employer

 Manual and other physical work in Canada

 Do you perform manual or other physical work?
 If you travel on the basis of an eTA Canada, this is usually not permitted.
 Keep this in mind if, for example, you want to provide after-sales service or if you plan to present your company at a trade fair.
 Setting up and dismantling a stand at a fair is physical work and thus not permitted.